-For a start, the E.U.
-Travel and Information Authorisation System or ETIAS is not actually a visa, and is technically the first ever attempt at creating a European visa waiver.
+For a start, the European Travel and Information Authorisation System or ETIAS is not actually a visa, and is technically the first ever attempt at creating a European visa waiver.
 It will involve filling in an online application with over 18 year-olds paying €7 fee before arriving in one of the European Schengen countries.
 If your ETIAS is approved, its all you will need when you arrive along with your passport or travel document.
 You will be allowed to stay for 90 days in any period of 180 days and you will be allowed to travel freely across the Schengen zone.
 This is very much like the way the U.S. operates with its visa waiver system for bona fide travellers called the ESTA.
-Canada has also recently joined the bandwagon and brought out a visa waiver system of its own called the eTA.
+In 2016, Canada deployed its own electronic travel authorisation system called the eTA.

-So will I need to apply for a Spain visa waiver?
+Will I need to apply for an ETIAS?

-The ETIAS for Spain will last for a period of 3 years, or the date of passport expiry, whichever comes first.
+The ETIAS will last for a period of 3 years, or the date of passport expiry, whichever comes first.
 The American version, the ESTA, is valid for 2 years once it has been issued, although that doesn’t mean that you can stay in the U.S. for that long.
 You only get 90 days even if you have been issued with an ESTA.
 Once you have been out of the U.S. for an additional 90 days, you can then return for another visit using the same ESTA.
-The Spain visa waiver might work the same way.
-We shall have to wait and see what is decided.

 The idea of something like the ETIAS has been around for several years, but nothing much came of it until the recent round of bombings and terrorist attacks, coupled with an unprecedented refugee crisis.
 The Schengen zone countries have been generally quite satisfied with what the rules have been up to now, especially the ability to move freely from one country to the next without having to bother to show passports.
 However, there has been a feeling that things have been much too lax.
 It has been thought that some rather unsavoury people have been slipping into Europe because of the lack of control over who is allowed to get in.

-Basically, the main argument for the spain visa waiver (ETIAS) is that it will allow authorities to vet visitors before they show up.
-If there is anything suspicious about them, they won’t be allowed to come to Europe, or they may be asked to apply for a full visa instead.
-There will also be a lot of information made available that will be shared between the Schengen zone which it is hoped will improve the future security situation.
+The main argument for the ETIAS is that it will allow authorities to vet visitors before they are able to enter the country.
+If there is anything suspicious about a potential visitor, they won’t be allowed to come to Europe.
+There will also be multiple traveller data-points that will be shared between the Schengen zone which it is hoped will improve the future security of the bloc.